Psykotikism/Mutant_Tanks/README.md

 		// 1: ON
 		"Bomb Claw-Rock"				"0"

+		// The Super Tank's rock explodes when it breaks.
+		// 0: OFF
+		// 1: ON
+		"Bomb Rock Break"				"0"

 		// The Super Tank can throw Boomers.
 		// 0: OFF
 		// 1: ON
 		"Boomer Throw"					"0"

+		// The Super Tank can throw cars at survivors.
+		// 0: OFF
+		// 1: ON
+		"Car Throw Ability"				"0"

 		// The Super Tank can throw Chargers.
 		// Only available in Left 4 Dead 2.